RalphHightower/RalphHightower/Opinions/ImpeachSCOTUSJusticeClarenceThomas.md

 - [AOC, House Democrats Ask AG Merrick Garland to Investigate Clarence Thomas • Business Insider](https://www.businessinsider.com/aoc-house-democrats-ask-merrick-garland-to-investigate-clarence-thomas-2023-8 ).
 Aug 11, 2023, 9:05 PM EDT
 - [Clarence Thomas Purchased His RV With the Help of a Wealthy Friend • Business Insider](https://www.businessinsider.com/clarence-thomas-purchased-luxury-rv-with-help-of-healthcare-executive-2023-8 )[^41].
 Aug 5, 2023, 1:08 PM EDT

-[^41]: Those Prevost Marathon RV normally retail new in the multi million dollar range.
-Buying a used version for $267,000 is probably below market value for used. — *Ralph Hightower*
+[^41]: @RalphHightower: Those Prevost Marathon RV normally retail new in the multi million dollar range.
+Buying a used version for $267,000 is probably below market value for used.